 The major differences between the jobs held by local workers of the City of Sydney and New South Wales were:

-- A smaller percentage of local workers employed in the field of Manufacturing (1.5% compared to 6.6%)
+- A smaller percentage of local workers employed in the field of Construction (3.6% compared to 8.9%)

 The number of local workers in the City of Sydney increased by 45,703 between 2016/17 and 2021/22.